The weak Galerkin finite element method for Stokes interface problems with curved interface: Introduction

 \section{Introduction}

-In this paper, we consider the Stokes interface problems.
-For simplicity, we describe the problems using the following model.
-In the model, we consider a open bounded domain $\Omega \subset \mathbb{R}^d \,(d=2)$ that is divided into two subdomains $\Omega_1$ and $\Omega_2$.
-In each subdomain $\Omega_i,i=1,2$, the fluid flow is governed by the Stokes equations, i.e.
+In this paper, we focus on the Stokes interface problems.
+For simplicity, we adopt a specific model to describe the problems.
+Let $\Omega \subset \mathbb{R}^2$ be an open bounded domain, which is partitioned into two subdomains, $\Omega_1$ and $\Omega_2$.
+In each subdomain, the flow is governed by the incompressible Stokes equations, i.e.